led02/card10_firmware/Documentation/debugger.rst

 Debugging
 ---------
-First of all, you need to connect your debugger and card10.
-There are three connections that you need (take a look at the above diagram for more info):

-* ``HDK``: This connection provides debugging (SWD) and UART.
-* ``DEV``: This connection provides power (battery charger) and the native USB connection (bootloader).
-* ``USB-C``: Connect the proved USB-C cable with the side which has the blue dot, so the blue dots have the same side.

 Run OpenOCD from the ``openocd/scripts`` directory in the firmware repository.
 Call it as ``openocd -f interface/cmsis-dap.cfg -f target/max32665.cfg``.
 If the debugger and card10 are connected correctly, you should see the following